rrenna/rrenna/README.md

 ## Hi there 👋

+🔭 I’m currently working on: A strategy game prototype in Godot.
+Using Swift (through GDNative Swift bindings) and GDScript.
+🌱 I’m currently learning: GDScript.
+💬 Ask me about: Warhammer.
+📫 How to reach me: rrenna360@gmail.com
+😄 Pronouns: He/Him.
+⚡ Fun fact: I ran a Dodgeball league for years, and wrote a custom CMS to manage teams, schedules and alerts.
 <!--
 **rrenna/rrenna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.